buddycloud/buddycloud.com/slate/source/includes/_media.md

 #Media

-Users can upload a file to a channel.
-This is then avaliable to all followers of that channel.
-The [Buddycloud media server](http://github.com/buddycloud/buddycloud-media-server) will also generate and cache scaled versions of uploaded images (useful for scaled previews or creating user avatars from larger files).

-The uploaded file is permissioned so that only channel followers can access it.
+The media server helps you add media sharing to channels.
+Users can upload a file to a channel and this is then shared with the followers of that channel.
+Only users that follow this channel can access the media.

 Media can be any type of file, and any file size (Buddycloud site administrators usually set about 10GB as a maximum size.)